jawgumhkawng/jawTwitt/README.md

 ## You can create post,like,comment and search.

 Twittwe Clone website using laravel with customize authentication and authorisation.
-This Twitter Clone website contains blog CRUD , search , like , comment section and customize user profile.
+This Twitter Clone website contains blog CRUD , search , follow , like , comment section and customize user profile.

 ## A rough Showcase Of My jawTwitt Website
 <h4>Index Page :</h4> <br>